FionnCL/babble-index-ui/README.md

 # How to run

-Simply install all dependencies using: `npm i`.
+Install all dependencies using: `npm i`.

+Run the web application using `npm run dev`.

-Then run using `npm run dev`.
+Run the desktop application using `npm run tauri dev`.